padmapria/1.ML_Regression-Algorithm-on-Boston-Housing-prices-Dataset/README.md

 Boston-House-Price-dataset

+The Boston Housing Dataset consists of price of houses in various places in Boston.
+Alongside with price, the dataset also provide information such as Crime (CRIM), areas of non-retail business in the town (INDUS), the age of people who own the house (AGE), and there are many other attributes that available here.

+The dataset is available at kaggle https://www.kaggle.com/c/boston-housing

+In this post, we are going to learn how to implement linear regression on Boston Housing dataset using scikit-learn.
+Boston Housing Dataset.
 When our output is real or continuous value the problem is considered as regression problem.
 Example predicting ‘price’, ‘weight’, 'projected_units_of_sale' etc.

 We can apply various regression models to solve this, like SVM, Linear Regression etc.